1-stefan/spotify-CP468-Project/README.md

 # Instructor
 - Dr. Sukhjit Singh Sehra

+# How to run
+- The code will be in the Jupyter file, walk through every line and the document submitted

 # spotify-CP468-Project
 - CP468 Project Analyzing Spotify API Data
 - The objective of this project is to learn and see how spotify's data perform and how we use it to predict future songs if they'll become a hit or not